Golden-brown zucchini parmesan fritters on tray

 • Complete protein from eggs and cheese

-• Fibre from zucchini, carrots, and buckwheat
+• Fiber from zucchini, carrots, and buckwheat

 • Calcium from Parmigiano